 While the Stage Shows are fun, the Street Entertainers are where I have most of my enjoyment.
 This is where I paid a man $1 to kick himself in the head, twice.
 Yep, you heard right.
 He told me he would show me a cool trick if I gave him a dollar.
 Then he kicked his own head.
 It happened so fast, I told him he couldn’t do it in slow motion.
 So he proved me wrong!
 Defiantly a two for one!
 There are also some fun puppeteers calling themselves the ‘Conversationalist’.
 They are a pair of puppets that will hold a conversation with anyone.
 Including my three-year old.

 Most entertainers will heckle with you, pick fun and give you the full experience.
 It’s best to embrace it.
 If you try to resist, it will only get worse.
 This is what they are paid for.

-Highland Fling, Wine, Chocolate & Romance, Pets & Pirates, Steampunk and Octoberfest are just some of the themes this year.
+Highland Fling, Wine, Chocolate & Romance, Pets & Pirates, Steampunk and Octoberfest are just some of the themes this year at the Minnesota Renaissance Festival .
 Each theme has a variety of different events that support it making each visit a little different.
 I make it out at least once a year to the festival and pick a new weekend every time just to make things a little different.

 The Food at the MN Renaissance Festival differs greatly from what you would find at the State Fair.
 They are less focused on the stick and more on peasant foods.
 Ok, I’m sure the only thing that the peasants ate were the turkey legs and soups, but that doesn’t take away the fun.
 New foods this year include a Unicorn Sundae, Spam Sliders, and a Pickle Juice Icy.
 If the SPAM sliders are anything like what I tried in the SPAM Museum, I’m excited to try it.